PSims/BayesEoR/docs/usage.rst

 Analyzing BayesEoR Outputs
 --------------------------

 We have provided a basic class for analyzing the outputs of BayesEoR.
 The minimum requirement to instantiate the class is a list of directory names containing the BayesEoR output directories.
 There are also several kwargs you can set to calculate various quantities, compare the results with an expected power spectrum, and/or modify the attributes of the created plots.
-Please see :ref:`datacontainer-class-def` for more information.
+Please see :class:`bayeseor.analyze.analyze.DataContainer` for more information.

-As an example, let us consider the case of the outputs of an analysis using the provided EoR only test data.
+As an example, let us consider the case of the outputs of an analysis using the provided EoR-only test data (see :ref:`eor-only` for more details).

 .. code-block:: python